Yes, We’re In the Midst of a Crisis. Here’s Why You Shouldn’t Lose Hope

 A few thoughts from Christopher Kent

-If you’re worried about what’s happening in Washington—and the intense polarization we’re seeing in America right now—then you may suspect that our country is about to go into a period of crisis.
+Every 80 years or so, the world finds itself in a massive crisis.
+Like it or not, that part of the cycle of history has come around again.
 A few years ago, when I wrote my book Staying Off the Wheel of Misfortune, one of my motivations was to help people get through a crisis with minimal suffering.
 With that in mind, I’d like to share a few thoughts that apply to our current situation.

 When we find ourselves in a crisis, things can become frightening, overwhelming and painful, and it’s easy to lose hope.
 That’s not a good thing, because if we do lose hope, we’re more likely to suffer and more likely to make bad decisions.
 However, it’s our perspective about what’s happening around us that determines whether or not we lose hope.
 If things look dire and we conclude that we’re doomed—that this is the end—then we’re probably going to be pretty miserable.
 On the other hand, if we experience the crisis as a chaotic series of events that is nevertheless going to lead to a positive ending—even if that ending isn’t easy to see—we’re less likely to suffer and less likely to make bad choices.